ericrqs/Juniper-vMX/README.md

 #### Cards

 Import the VFP OVA.

 Ensure that the VFP VM has at least 4096MB of RAM.
 Otherwise it will fail to handshake with the VCP.

 Take a snapshot of the card VM immediately with a name like `ss`.

 For every card you want to deploy, including card 0, you must set the card id on the VM and take a snapshot.
-The factory image may start with card id 3, which will crash the automation.
+The factory image may start with card id 3, which will crash the deployment automation.

 For each card including 0:
 - Revert the VM to the first snapshot `ss`
 - Boot the VM
-- Log in as root/root
+- Log in as `root`/`root`
 - Write the desired card id to a file called `/var/jnx/card/local/slot`.
 For example, for card 0:

         mkdir -p /var/jnx/card/local
         echo 0 > /var/jnx/card/local/slot
         reboot

-- Log in again as root/root
+- Log in again as `root`/`root`
-- Ensure that the card id file has influenced the IP on interface 'int' using `ifconfig`.
+- Run `ifconfig` to ensure that the card id file has influenced the IP on the Linux ethernet interface named `int`.
-For example for card 1 it should display `128.0.0.17`.
+For card 0 it should display `128.0.0.16`, for card 1 `128.0.0.17`, etc.

 - Shut down the VM OS: `halt`

 - Power off the VM

-- Take a snapshot with the card id in the name, e.g. `card1`
+- Take a snapshot with the card id in the name, e.g. `card0`

 ![](screenshots/vsphere-snapshots.png)

+If you discover you omitted something from a snapshot, just go to the snapshot, correct the settings, and take another snapshot, keeping track of the full snapshot path.
+For example, in the environment where the screenshots were taken, the working snapshots have names like `ss1/ss2/preip/slot0/cleanslot0`.

-For each card snapshot, create a separate app.
+For each card snapshot, create a separate CloudShell app.
 Use a naming convention for the apps.
-You will need to specify the name on the vMX template with `%d` representing the card number.
-For example, if you name the card apps `vsphere-vfp0` and `vsphere-vfp1`, on the vMX template resource set Module App to `vsphere-vfp%d`.
+You will need to specify the app name in the attribute `Module App` on the vMX template resource, with `%d` representing the card number.
+For example, if you name the card apps `vsphere-vfp0` and
+`vsphere-vfp1`, on the vMX template resource set `Module App` to `vsphere-vfp%d`.

-Creating the app vsphere-vfp0 for card 0:
+Example: Creating the app vsphere-vfp0 for card 0:
 ![](screenshots/vsphere-vfp0-1.png)
 ![](screenshots/vsphere-vfp0-2.png)
 ![](screenshots/vsphere-vfp0-3.png)
 ![](screenshots/vsphere-vfp0-4.png)

-Difference in snapshot name for vsphere-vfp1 for card 1:
+Difference in snapshot name for app vsphere-vfp1 for card 1:
 ![](screenshots/vsphere-vfp1-2.png)

-#### VLAN service
+#### Admin-only VLAN service
-On vSphere, the deployment will automatically add an Auto VLAN service to the sandbox for the internal network.
-If you need to hide this
+By default, the deployment on vSphere will automatically add an ordinary `VLAN Auto` service to the sandbox for the internal network.
+This will be visible to non-admin users.

-VLAN service from the user in the sandbox, copy the Virtual Network service family in Resource Manager and set the copy to admin-only.
+If you want to hide this VLAN service from the user in the sandbox, create an admin-only VLAN service for use by the vMX deployment:

-Rename the new Auto VLAN_1 as needed.
-Provide the model name of the new admin-only auto VLAN service in the Internal Network Service attribute on the vMX template resource.
+- In Resource Manager, copy the Virtual Network service family
+- Set the new family to admin-only
+- Rename the new service family and model (e.g. `Virtual Network Admin Only`, `VLAN Auto Admin Only`)
+- On each vMX template resource, set `Internal Network Service` to the new admin-only VLAN service name

 ![](screenshots/vlan-auto-admin-only.png)